CEG2102 : Environmental Systems and Quantification

 Aims

-The aim of this course is to equip students with a conceptual grasp of the fundamental elements of environmental systems and processes at a variety of scales in a rapidly changing world.
-The environmental systems include the water cycle, geochemical cycles and ecological processes.
-The course aims to enable students to attend more detailed modules on hydrology, environmental engineering and sustainability within the context of a sound understanding of the Earth’s fundamental cycles and processes.
+The aim of this course is to equip students with a conceptual grasp of the fundamental elements of environmental systems and processes at a variety of scales in a rapidly changing world, using the natural and anthropogenic water cycle as a case study.
+The course aims to enable students to attend more detailed modules on hydrology, environmental engineering and sustainability within the context of a sound understanding of natural cycles and processes.

-Students will also learn skills required for characterization, instrumentation and quantification of environmental systems in situations relevant to civil engineers.
-The course will relate to the digital theme of the civil engineering syllabus, addressing data acquisition technologies, informatics and quantification methods to create environmental metrics.
+Students will also learn skills required for characterization, instrumentation and quantification of environmental systems in situations relevant to civil engineers with a focus on the water cycle.
+The course will relate to the digital theme of the civil engineering syllabus, addressing data acquisition technologies, informatics, and quantification methods to create environmental metrics.

 Civil Engineering involves interventions in and interactions with environmental systems at a range of scales.
-This module will train students about hydrological and geochemical cycles and ecological processes both as abstract components of the Earth’s systems and as “forces of power in Nature” that engineers comprehend, characterise and engineer.
-The module will start with an introduction of the Earth’s ‘grand cycles’, (water, carbon, nutrients etc.) and will develop understanding of how human intervention has modified these cycles and the consequences for climate and natural resources.
+This module will train students about hydrological and geochemical cycles and ecological processes that engineers comprehend, characterise and engineer.
+The module will start with an introduction of the Earth’s water cycle and will develop understanding of how human intervention has modified this cycle and the consequences for flooding risks, water quality and ecology.
 The course will then focus upon climate change pressures and the environmental cycles and spatial scales of most relevance to civil engineers.
-Thus, in the hydrological cycle you will be introduced to analysis of the quantity and quality of water as it moves through the climate system and through catchments including soil, hillslopes, groundwater and rivers.
+Thus, in the hydrological cycle you will be introduced to analysis of the quantity and quality of water as it moves through the climate system and through catchments including soil, hillslopes, groundwater, and rivers.
 You will learn how to measure and quantify components of the water balance, rainfall, evaporation and runoff in catchment systems.
 You will learn key concepts, methods and terminology in current use in Civil Engineering and Environmental Management.
-We will use the carbon and nitrogen cycles as exemplars of geochemical cycling and use them to illustrate key concepts driving both the earth system and engineered biological systems.
-We will teach you how to instrument the environment, both spatially and temporally, and hence quantify key elements within the elemental cycles in both the lab and the field.
+We will teach you how to instrument the environment, both spatially and temporally, and hence quantify key elements within the water cycle in both the lab and the field.
 These cycles are mediated by ecological processes at a variety of scales.
-You will get an engineer’s eye view of these processes at a macro and microscale and learn how key ecological concepts can be used in engineering design.
+You will get an engineer’s eye view of these processes at a macro and microscale and learn how key ecological considerations can be used in engineering design.

 Outline Of Syllabus